Tyler Stephenson Player Props: Reds vs. Braves

 Tyler Stephenson At The Plate

-- Stephenson has an OPS of .875, fueled by an OBP of .441 to go with a slugging percentage of .433.
-All three of those stats rank first among Cincinnati hitters this season.
+- Stephenson has an OPS of .756, fueled by an OBP of .385 and a team-best slugging percentage of .371 this season.

-- Among the qualifying hitters in MLB, he ranks 15th in batting average, 26th in on-base percentage, and 95th in slugging.
+- Among qualified hitters in MLB play, his batting average ranks 46th, his on-base percentage ranks 56th, and he is 129th in the league in slugging.

-- Stephenson enters this game on a eight-game hitting streak.
-During his last games, he's hitting .368.

-- Stephenson has gotten a hit in all eight games this season, with more than one hit three times (37.5%).
+- Stephenson has reached base via a hit in eight games this year (of nine played), and had multiple hits in three of those games.

-- He has not gone deep in his eight games this season.
+- He has not hit a home run in his nine games this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.